Poukame/Poukame/README.md

 In another life, I worked in the Oil & Gas industry and lived in 4 countries (Kuwait, Qatar, Angola, Kenya).

-For the next eight years, I pursued my own business in different domains related to health, wrote more than 150 articles, recorded more than 100 Youtube videos, and created 2 online courses.
+For the last eight years, I pursued my own business in different domains related to health, wrote more than 150 articles, recorded more than 100 Youtube videos, and created 2 online courses.

 > **So, why change?**